Mayur23/Yelp-review-ratings/README.md

 Data analysis and vizualization :-

 FacetGrid, a grid of 5 histograms, from the Seaborn library is created to explore the distribution of the length of text across the 5 stars.
-Here, we determine that the distribution of text length across the reviews are very similar for all the stars but the amount of text reviews are much higher for the 4-star and 5-star movies compared to the lower rated movies.
-This may prove to be an issue as we go along the proccess.
+Here, I determine that the distribution of text length across the reviews are very similar for all the stars but the amount of text reviews are much higher for the 4-star and 5-star movies compared to the lower rated movies.

-Box plot created shows that important insights can not be determined from Text length because of the large number of outliers.
+From the box plot, Important insights can not be determined from Text length because of the large number of outliers.

 A Countplot of the number of occurances for each type of star rating is created to reflect the results shown in the Facetgrid plot (4 and 5 star ratings have more number of reviews)